Spinal deformities

 The primary treatment options for scoliosis are bracing and physical therapy.
 A back brace can’t straighten the spine, but it can prevent the curvature from getting worse, and can give you some pain relief.
 This treatment is more effective for cases detected early.
 If scoliosis continues to get worse and bracing and/or physical therapy is not working for the patient or interrupting your daily life or causing you discomfort, surgery may be considered.

-Kyphosis, also known as having a rounded back or hunchback, is a condition in which the spine in the upper back has an excessive curvature.
+Also known as having a rounded back or hunchback, this is a condition in which the spine in the upper back has an excessive curvature.
 Patients are often unable to stand up straight and walk in a forward-flexed posture.
 Kyphosis can occur at any age, but often seen in older women suffering from osteoporosis.

 Symptoms